ryedin/site/_introduction/getting-started.md

 order: 400
 ---

 Getting started with Convox is easy.
-The instructions below will guide you through:
+The instructions below guide you through:

-* Signing up for an account
+* Signing up for a Convox account
 * Installing Convox Rack, your production-ready deployment environment
 * Setting up your development environment
-* Developing your first application
+* Developing your first app
-* Deploying your first application
+* Deploying your first app

 This guide takes around 30 minutes to go from zero to your first production deploy.